rohitthakur2590/AAP-Enterprise-MCP-Server/README.md

 # Network Health AI — AAP Enterprise MCP Server

 An AI-powered network health monitoring and anomaly detection platform built on top of Red Hat Ansible Automation Platform (AAP), integrated with the **Model Context Protocol (MCP)**.
-Designed as a Nexus-ready demo that showcases how Claude can act as an intelligent orchestration layer over AAP infrastructure.
+Designed to showcase how Claude can act as an intelligent orchestration layer over AAP infrastructure.

 ---